sociomantic-tsunami/neptune/doc/library-contributor.rst

 Major and Minor Releases
 ........................

-When making a commit to a Neptune-versioned library, API-affected changes should be noted in a file in the ``relnotes`` folder, as follows.
+When making a commit to a Neptune-versioned library, API-affecting changes should be noted in a file in the ``relnotes`` folder, as follows.
 When the corresponding branch is released, the files in that folder will be collated to form the notes for the release.